MicroEJ/docs/VEEPortingGuide/externalResourceLoader.rst

 Simulation
 ==========

-The :ref:`chapter.microej.applicationResources` declared as external resources are automatically taken into account by the Simulator, thanks to their declarations in ``*ext.list`` files.
+The :ref:`chapter.microej.applicationResources` provided by the application project, including those marked as external resources, and those that need pre-processing, are made available to the application during the simulation.

 However, it is also possible to provide an input folder containing all the External Resources of the Application.

-That way, the Simulator will simulate the availability of these resources.
-If they are not made available in this folder, the Simulator will not able to load them.
-This can be useful to mimic the resources made available on the device (e.g. share an SD Card between the Simulator and the device containing the same External Resources)
+This can be useful to mimic the external resources storage on the device (e.g. share an SD Card between the Simulator and the device).

 Follow the steps below to provide an input folder containing External Resources: